Khalil Mack Trade, Contract Extension: 5 Fast Facts You Need to Know

 Bears Were Reportedly Only Team Willing to Meet Asking Price

 While it seems like a lot on the surface, players like Mack don’t come around every day.
-He’s an elite pass-rusher with the type of talent teams search for year in and year out.
-The Bears offered up the two first-round picks Oakland requested, although there were rumblings of multiple other strong offers being on the table.
+He’s an elite pass-rusher with the ability to get to the quarterback in a way very few players are capable of.
+The Bears offered up the two first-round picks Oakland requested, although there were rumblings of multiple other strong offers being on the table as well.

 At Least Four Teams Were ‘Seriously’ Pushing for Mack

 We know the Bears were one of the four teams making a run to acquire Mack via trade.
-Along with them, Matt Maiocco of NBC Sports Bay Area revealed San Francisco 49ers general manager John Lynch stated his team was “aggressive” in talks with the Raiders.
+Along with them, Matt Maiocco of NBC Sports Bay Area cited that San Francisco 49ers general manager John Lynch said his team was “aggressive” in talks with the Raiders.

 General Manager Reggie McKenzie Didn’t Want to Trade Mack